Documentation

 Similar to querying point-in-time balances above, if you're doing multi-currency accounting, you'll want to use the plural 'changes' fields.

-query GetBalanceChanges($ledgerId: ID!) {
+query GetBalanceChanges($ledgerIk: SafeString!) {

 ledgerAccounts {